How Dogs Can Beat the Heat

 Merocrine glands are similar to our sweat glands.
 They are located in a pup's paw pads, so they may feel damp on hot days, or you'll notice their paw prints on the ground.
 Because dogs are covered in fur, if they could sweat elsewhere on their bodies, it would not evaporate.

-Apocrine glands are technically considered sweat glands, but they don't really work in to cool a dog off.
+Apocrine glands are technically considered sweat glands, but they don't really work to cool a dog off.
 They are located all over a dog's body, but their primary purpose is to release pheromones and help dogs identify other dogs through scent.

 Dogs Regulate Their Temperature in Other Ways